Article Translations: (Spanish)

 What Is Dandruff?

-Seborrhea and dandruff aren't contagious.
-So you can't catch dandruff from (or give it to) another person.
+Dandruff isn't contagious.
+You can't catch it from or give it to another person.

 Who Gets Dandruff?